BroadbandForum/usp/specification/mtp/stomp/index.md

 ### Connecting a USP Endpoint to the STOMP Server

-**R-STOMP.2** - USP Endpoints utilizing STOMP clients for message transport MUST send a `STOMP` frame to the STOMP server to initiate the STOMP communications session as defined in the "Connecting" section of the STOMP Spec.
+**R-STOMP.2** - USP Endpoints utilizing STOMP clients for message transport MUST send a `STOMP` frame to the STOMP server to initiate the STOMP communications session as defined in the "Connecting" section of the STOMP Specification.

 **R-STOMP.3** - USP Endpoints that DO NOT utilize client certificate authentication MUST include the login and passcode STOMP headers in the STOMP frame.
 For a USP Agent, if the `.STOMP.Connection.{i}.Username` parameter were implemented then its value would be the source for the `login` STOMP header, and if the `.STOMP.Connection.{i}.Password` parameter were implemented then its value would be the source for the `passcode` STOMP header.